primatejs/primate/docs/guide/getting-started.md

 Now that we've built a trivial use case with form submission, we can start diving a bit deeper into the framework itself and what it offers.

-You don't have to read this entire guide to get productive with Primate. if you prefer a hands-on approach, you can jump in directly into coding and refer back to it as necessary.
+You don't have to read this entire guide to get productive with Primate.
+If you prefer a hands-on approach, you can jump in directly into coding and refer back to it as necessary.